-Scorecard usually consists of two weighted components: Client awareness metric.
-Carbon transition metric.
+- Client awareness metric. - Carbon transition metric.

-Assessment of Materiality

-- Identification of Risk Drivers: To determine the materiality of C&E risks, institutions have developed a bottom-up risk identification process to identify relevant risk drivers.
-This procedure relies on internal and external sources of knowledge. - Identification of Exposures: Depending on the type of exposure, different qualitative and quantitative approaches are used to assess the materiality of the risks. - Determination of Materiality: To determine materiality, institutions have developed thresholds regarding Capital Impact, Liquidity Impact, Qualitative assessment, and Concentrations.

-Business Strategy - Good Practice for Transition Planning

-- Materiality Assessment: institutions typically assess the materiality of their exposure to transition risks. - Strategic Targets and Risk Appetite: Institutions strengthen their goals through the use of monitoring systems and taking actions that affect the allocation of assets in their portfolio. - Risk Management Tools: Institutions incorporate targets and attention limits into their monitoring and escalation processes, which require corrective measures in case of violations.
-One institution specifically takes actions specific to its counterparties for clients that do not align with the institution's portfolio direction. - Product Offering: Institutions also adjust the product offering for clients subject to elevated transition risks.

-Governance and Risk Appetite

-Good Practice Data Governance:
+Qualitative and Quantitative approaches are used to assess materiality of risk drivers.
+Institutions have started to develop granular and forward-looking key risk indicators (KRIs) Institutions have developed tools to track the status of the data gaps.
+10 Fast Read Summary of Key ECB Publications in the C&E Area since 2020 until present Good practices for climate related and environmental risk Assessment of Materiality - Identification of risk drivers: To determine the materiality of C&E risks, institutions have developed a bottom-up risk identification process to identify relevant risk drivers.
+This procedure relies on internal and external sources of knowledge. - Identification of exposures: Depending on the type of exposure, different qualitative and quantitative approaches are used to assess the materiality of the risks. - Determination of materiality: To determine materiality, institutions have developed thresholds regarding Capital Impact, Liquidity Impact, Qualitative assessment, and Concentrations.
+Business Strategy - Good Practice for transition planning - Materiality Assessment: institutions typically assess the materiality of their exposure to transition risks. - Strategic Targets and Risk appetite: Institutions strengthen their goals through the use of monitoring systems and taking actions that affect the allocation of assets in their portfolio. - Risk management tools: Institutions incorporate targets and attention limits into their monitoring and escalation processes, which require corrective measures in case of violations.
+One institution specifically takes actions specific to its counterparties for clients that do not align with the institution's portfolio direction. - Product offering: Institutions also adjust the product offering for clients subject to elevated transition risks.
+Governance and Risk Appetite Good Practice Data Governance:

-- Data Collection: To overcome data gaps, as a first step, institutions develop tools to track the status of the data gaps. - Client Questionnaires: Institutions typically use dedicated climate-related and environmenta risk questionnaires to collect client or asset-level data. - Third Party Providers: Institutions tend to rely on a combination of internal and external data.
+• Data collection: To overcome data gaps, as a first step, institutions develop tools to track the status of the data gaps. - Client Questionnaires: Institutions typically use dedicated C&E risk questionnaires to collect client or asset-level data. - Third Party Providers: Institutions tend to rely on a combination of internal and external data.
 External data is often procured from third-party providers.
+Good Practice Risk Appetite: